nginxinc/ansible-role-nginx-app-protect/README.md

 ## Platforms

+### App Protect WAF

-The NGINX App Protect Ansible role supports all platforms supported by [NGINX Plus](https://www.nginx.com/products/technical-specs/) that intersect with the following list:
+The NGINX App Protect Ansible role supports all platforms supported by [NGINX Plus](https://www.nginx.com/products/technical-specs/) that intersect with the following list of distributions of App Protect WAF:

 ```yaml
 CentOS: